 8 Tips To Survive A Gray Divorce

-Whether your gray divorce comes as a shock or a relief, or even if you’re having grey divorce regrets already, to unravel a marriage and a shared life of so many years is always painful and messy.
-Add to this the fact that you’re older and probably don’t want to deal with all the paperwork, and it’s likely you could use a little help to navigate your gray divorce.
-Here are some tips to get you through it without losing your mind.
+Even if you’ve weighed all the pros and cons, hired a family law attorney, moved out, and set the process of divorce in motion, coming to terms with such a huge change isn’t easy.
+Unraveling a marriage and a shared life of so many years is always painful and messy.
+Add to this the fact that you’re older and probably don’t want to deal with all the paperwork, and you could likely use a little help navigating your divorce.
+Here are some tips to get you through without losing your mind and make sure you don’t end up with gray divorce regrets:

 1. Have your legalities in place

-“I was 52 when my husband had feelings for another woman.
-He eventually left me, and honestly, I was so shocked and dazed, I didn’t even know if the house was in both our names or only his.
-I couldn’t think about what I was entitled to in terms of grey divorce alimony,” says 60-year-old Jill.
+“I was 52 when I found out my husband had feelings for another woman.
+He eventually left me, and honestly, I was so shocked and dazed, I couldn’t think about what I was entitled to in terms of gray divorce alimony.
+I didn’t even know if the house was in both our names or only his or how to separate property and other assets,” says 60-year-old Jill.

-Fortunately, she got herself a lawyer who made her sit down and face things.
+Fortunately, the family law attorney she hired made her sit down and face things.
 “No matter how acrimonious things are, we get the couple to sit down and figure things out,” says Tahini.
-“In a lot of cases, property is only in the husband’s name and he doesn’t want to give it up.
+“In a lot of cases, the property is only in the husband’s name and he doesn’t want to give it up.
 If the wife hasn’t worked in a while, there’s also a sense of entitlement from the husband, as though she doesn’t really own anything because he paid for it all.”

-You might not need to fight for solo or joint custody of the kids any longer, but be aware of your legal rights, get yourself a lawyer who’s in your corner and don’t let your grief blind you to everything else.
+You might not need to fight for solo or joint custody of the kids any longer, but be aware of your legal rights such as spousal support, alimony, shared social security benefits, etc, get yourself a lawyer who’s in your corner and don’t let your grief blind you to everything else.

-Make a list of assets and investments, see what’s shared and what’s solely yours.
-It might also be a good idea to consult a financial planner and see what you can do to grow your income if you’re not getting gray divorce alimony.
-Ensure your health insurance is in place, the kids college fund is in place, and that you have enough for a place of your own in case you’re not getting the house.
+Make a list of assets and investments, and see what’s shared and what’s solely yours.
+It might also be a good idea to consult a certified divorce financial analyst to assess how best you can overcome the financial challenges if any.
+Ensure your health insurance, the kids’ college fund, etc are in place and that you have enough for a place of your own in case you’re not getting the house.

 Related Reading: How Money Issues Can Ruin Your Relationship